lxw0109/lxw_Udp_Chat/README.md

 ![image](diagram.jpg)

-The window of the program is like this:
+The window of the program is like this:\r\n
 ![image](form.jpg)